 The Pharmacy Graduate Alliance (PGA) is the governing student body for those in the School of Pharmacy’s research-oriented master’s and PhD degree programs.
-The organization’s website includes student research interests and length of time in the program.
+The organization’s Facebook page keeps you informed of PGA happenings throughout the year.

 Phi Kappa Phi (all university)

 Founded in 1897, Phi Kappa Phi is one of the nation’s oldest and largest honor societies, and includes members from all academic disciplines.
 Phi Kappa Phi is USC’s oldest honor society, established at the university in 1924.
 The society aims to unite the various separate academic units of USC in the common pursuit and recognition of scholarly standards.
 Membership is by invitation only, with members initiated each spring on the basis of academic excellence.